 “The Hound of Heaven” Origins

-This title was inspired by a 182-line poem by an English poet named Francis Thompson (1859–1907).
-The title was often used by Puritans to refer to God, because it descriptively tells of God’s relentless pursuit of man.
+The title was inspired by an 182-line poem by an English poet named Francis Thompson (1859–1907), and Puritans often used “Hound of Heaven” to refer to God because it descriptively tells of God’s relentless pursuit of man.

-Thompson’s poem was first published in 1893 and it gained popularity in the early 1900s when it was recognized and affirmed by G. K. Chesterton and J. R. R. Tolkien.
-Chesterton said, “it is the most magnificent poem ever written in English,” to which Tolkien responded by saying Chesterton was not giving the poem the credit it deserves.
+Francis Thompson (1859–1907) published his poem in 1893, and it gained popularity in the early 1900s when it was recognized and affirmed by G. K. Chesterton and J. R. R. Tolkien.
+Chesterton said, “it is the most magnificent poem ever written in English.”
+Tolkien responded by saying Chesterton was not giving the poem the credit it deserves.

-In the book, “A Study of Francis Thompson’s Hound of Heaven,” author John O’Coner gives a noteworthy description of the poem.
-His description of the poem will cause you to want to read and meditate on this centuries-old, masterpiece of prose.
+In the book, “A Study of Francis Thompson’s Hound of Heaven,” author John O’Coner describes the poem.
+His description of the poem will cause you to want to read and meditate on this centuries-old masterpiece of prose.

 “The name is strange.
 It startles one at first.
 It is so bold, so new, so fearless.
 And it does not attract, rather the reverse.
 But when one reads the poem this strangeness disappears.
 The meaning is understood.
 As the hound follows the hare, never ceasing in its running, ever drawing nearer in the chase, with unhurrying and imperturbed pace, so does God follow the fleeing soul by His Divine grace.
 And though in sin or in human love, away from God it seeks to hide itself, Divine grace follows after, unwearyingly follows ever after, till the soul feels its pressure forcing it to turn to Him alone in that never-ending pursuit.” ¹